 Student Advancement, Promotion, and Graduation Standards

-The Student Progress Committee (SPC) monitors student academic and professional standards as determined by the faculty and makes recommendations on academic assessment or for academic action to the Chair of the Committee.
-SPC reviews academic performance after each course and upon receipt of scores on all required national / local exams and determines each student’s academic standing.
-The Dean may also request the Committee to review any issue pertaining to a student’s evaluation and/or performance.
+The Student Progress Committee (SPC) monitors student academic and professional standards as determined by the faculty and makes recommendations on academic assessment or academic action to the Chair of the SPC.
+The SPC reviews academic performance after each course at a minimum.
+The Executive Dean may also request the SPC to review any issue pertaining to a student’s evaluation and/or performance.
 Students in good standing who have passing grades and evaluation reports automatically advance to the next course of instruction.
 Each year the SPC also endorses the graduation of all students who have successfully completed all graduation requirements.

 Satisfactory Academic Progress

 Students are considered in good standing if they meet all the criteria below:

 a.
 A student who has successfully remediated/repeated a course or clerkship

 b.
 A student who has successfully completed the USMLE Step 1 and Step 2 CK requirements by the dates set by the school